Certified Financial Planner™ Certification Exam Preparation

 When: 8/29/2015 | 9/12/2015 | 9/26/2015 | 10/10/2015

-Beginning in 2012, the education requirements for CFP® certification will include completion of a financial plan development course registered with CFP Board.
-This capstone course requirement has been designed to enhance the knowledge, skills and abilities of individuals seeking to attain CFP® certification and implement an assessment of their ability to deliver professional and competent financial planning services to the public.
+Beginning in 2012, the education requirements for CFP® certification includes completion of a financial plan development course registered with CFP Board.
+This capstone course requirement enhances the knowledge, skills and abilities of individuals seeking to attain CFP® certification and implements an assessment of their ability to deliver professional and competent financial planning services to the public.

 Class: 8:30 AM-5:00 PM

 Who is required to take the capstone course?

 All students of CFP Board-Registered Programs whose initial dates of matriculation (initial enrollment) occur on or after January 1, 2012 are required to take the capstone course.
 Individuals who register to take the CFP® exam under "Challenge" status are also required to take the capstone course.

 This course should be completed at the end of one’s program of study, as the course is designed to require integration and application of content across all financial planning subject areas.